 1. Overview

-All journals operate a single anonymized peer review whereby the names of the reviewers are hidden from the author.
-All research articles, reviews, and most other article types, published in Scilight journals undergo peer review.
-This usually involves review by at least two independent, expert peer reviewers.
-All manuscripts will be checked for plagiarism using the iThenticate software to detect instances of overlapping and similar text by the in-house editor.
+In most Scilight Press journals, the process is single-blind peer-review (the reviewers know the authors' identities, but the authors do not know the reviewers' identities).
+Some journals operate double-blind peer-review (the reviewers do not know the authors' identities until the paper has been published).
+All research articles, reviews, and most other article types, published in Scilight Press journals undergo peer review.
+This usually involves review by at least two independent, expert peer reviewers, to ensure high-quality, impactful publications that are both academically rigorous and policy-relevant.
+All manuscripts will be checked for plagiarism using the iThenticate to detect instances of overlapping and similar text by the in-house editor.

-All submissions to Scilight journals are first reviewed for completeness and only then sent to be assessed by an Editor who will decide whether they are suitable for peer review.
-Where an Editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to oversee peer review.
-The Academic Editor (usually the Editor-in-Chief or a member of the Editorial Board who has no conflict of interest with any of the authors) will consider the peer-reviewed reports when making a decision, including both the initial decision and the final decision, but is not bound by the opinions or recommendations contained therein.
-A concern raised by a single peer reviewer or the Editor themselves may result in the manuscript being rejected.
+All submissions to Scilight Press journals are first reviewed for completeness, and only then sent to be assessed by an Academic Editor (usually the Editor-in-Chief or a member of the Editorial Board authorized by the Editor-in-Chief), who will decide whether they are suitable for peer review.
+Where the Academic Editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to oversee the peer review.
+The Academic Editor will consider the peer-reviewed reports when making a decision, including both the initial decision and the final decision, but is not bound by the opinions or recommendations contained therein.
+A concern raised by a single peer reviewer or the Academic Editor may result in the manuscript being rejected.
 Authors receive peer review reports with the editorial decision on their manuscript.

 2. Peer reviewer selection